ofajardo/pyreadr/README.md

 You need a working C compiler and cython.
 You may also need to install bzlib (on ubuntu install libbz2-dev).

 On some Linux distros, iconv needs to be linked at compilation time, while in some other distros it must not be linked.
-Currently static iconv linking happens only for Ubuntu.
-You can force however a static iconv linking with the env variable PYREADR_LINK_ICONV=1
+Currently iconv linking happens automatically when building inside a conda/miniforge environment.
+You can force iconv linking with the env variable PYREADR_LINK_ICONV=1 (set to 0, false or no to disable).

 In order to run the tests: